SANIUL-blackdragon/CAESER/docs/md/CAESER_MVP_Day1_Day1,5_Plan.markdown

    - **Mitigation**: If access is limited, focus on DEEPSEEK R1, DEEPSEEK V3 & KIMI K2 WHICHEVER IS APPROPRIATE FOR SPECIFIC USES and adjust plans if needed.

 3. **Set Up Project Structure (2 hours)**
-   - Create a public GitHub repository named `aether-mvp`.
+   - Create a public GitHub repository named `CAESER-mvp`.
    - Initialize it with a `README.md` and a Python-specific `.gitignore`.
    - Set up a virtual environment: `python -m venv venv` and activate it.
    - Install dependencies: `pip install fastapi uvicorn streamlit requests scrapy langchain python-dotenv`.